António Egas Moniz: Early life and training

 Moniz was born in Avanca, Estarreja, Portugal, as António Caetano de Abreu Freire de Resende.
-He attended Escola do Padre José Ramos and the Jesuit-run College of Saint Fidelis and studied medicine at the University of Coimbra, graduating in 1899.
+He attended Escola do Padre José Ramos and the Jesuit-run College of Saint Fidelis.
+Then he studied medicine at the University of Coimbra, graduating in 1899.
 For the next 12 years, he served as a lecturer for basic medical courses at Coimbra.
 In 1911, he became a neurology professor at the University of Lisbon, where he worked until his retirement in 1944.

 His uncle and godfather, Father Caetano de Pina Resende Abreu e Sá Freire, convinced his family to change his surname to Egas Moniz since he was convinced that the Resende family was descended from medieval nobleman Egas Moniz o Aio.

 Politics

 Politics was an early passion for Moniz.
 He supported a republican government, diverging from his family's support for the monarchy.
 As a student activist, he was jailed on two separate occasions for participating in demonstrations.
 While serving as Dean of the Medical School at the University of Lisbon, he was arrested a third time for preventing police from settling a student-run protest.

 Moniz's formal political career began when he was elected to parliament in 1900.
-During World War I, he was appointed the Ambassador to Spain, and afterward, he became Minister for Foreign Affairs in 1917, and in 1918 led the Portuguese delegation to the Versailles Peace Conference.
+During World War I, he was appointed the Ambassador to Spain, and afterward, he became Minister for Foreign Affairs in 1917, and in 1918 led the Portuguese delegation to the Paris Peace Conference.
 He retired from politics in 1919 following a duel resulting from a political quarrel.

 Research

 Cerebral angiography

-In 1926, at age 51, Moniz retired from politics and returned to medicine full-time.
+In 1926, at age 51, Moniz returned to medicine full-time.
 He hypothesized that visualizing blood vessels in the brain with radiographic means would allow for more precise localization of brain tumors.
 During his experiments, Moniz injected radiopaque dyes into brain arteries and took X-rays to visualize abnormalities.
 In his initial tests, Moniz used strontium and lithium bromide in three patients with a suspected tumor, epilepsy, and Parkinsonism, but the experiment failed and one patient died.
 After a set of trials in rabbits, dogs, and cadaver heads, he achieved success using 25% sodium iodide solution on three patients, developing the first cerebral angiogram.

 Moniz presented his findings at the Neurological Society in Paris and the French Academy of Medicine in 1927.
 He was the first person to successfully visualize the brain using radiopaque substances, as previous scientists had only visualized peripheral structures.
 He also contributed to the development of Thorotrast for use in the procedure and delivered many lectures and papers on the subject.
 His work led to the use of angiography to detect internal carotid occlusion, as well as two Nobel Prize nominations in this area.